gl1tterbomb/gl1tterbomb/README.md

 Here, if you wanna draw [New Strawpage](https://jordanhal.straw.page)  .
 I'm going remake my strawpage soon;-;

-If you want to know more about me [Read me/patreon](https://www.patreon.com/c/arrowofliez/about)

 If you're uhm interest to see my arts.
 [Strawpage2](https://ang3lcakeart.straw.page/)